Shingles and chickenpox (Varicella-zoster virus)

-- Acyclovir (Zovirax, generic) is the oldest, most studied of these drugs
+- Acyclovir (Zovirax) is the oldest, most studied of these drugs

-- Famciclovir (Famvir, generic) and valacyclovir (Valtrex, generic) are sometimes preferred to treat herpes zoster because they require fewer daily doses than acyclovir.
+- Famciclovir (Famvir) and valacyclovir (Valtrex) are sometimes preferred to treat herpes zoster because they require fewer daily doses than acyclovir.

 These anti-viral drugs are usually taken for 7 days.
 To be effective, they should be started within 72 hours of the onset of infection.
 The earlier they are given the more effective these drugs are.
 Side effects may include:

 Acyclovir may have more side effects than the other two drugs.
 People who have kidney problems or weakened immune systems may need to take a lower dose of these medications.

 Foscarnet (Foscavir) is an injectable antiviral drug that can be used to treat cases of varicella-zoster infection resistant to acyclovir and similar drugs.
 It is rarely necessary.

 Treatment for Postherpetic Neuralgia

 Postherpetic neuralgia (PHN) is difficult to treat.
 Once PHN develops, a person may need a multidisciplinary approach that involves a pain specialist, primary care physician, and other health care providers.

 The American Academy of Neurology (AAN) treatment guidelines for postherpetic neuralgia recommend: